When Is the Grant Date Under ASC 718?

 It is also necessary to evaluate when the company becomes contingently obligated to issue the shares underlying the award.
 Does this obligation accrue on March 1 or March 15?

 If this is an option, it’s likely that the exercise price won’t be set until the effective date, in which case the grant date can’t occur until then.
 Likewise, for both options and awards, if the number of shares that will be granted is determined on the effective date (i.e., if the comp committee simply approved the aggregate value to be awarded and the formula to be used to denominate the value into shares), the grant date likely does not occur until then.

 What About the Grant Date for Other Purposes?

 The principles under ASC 718 apply only for accounting purposes.
 For other purposes, such as tax and securities law, it is necessary to look at the guidance that exists in those areas.
 In some cases, an award might have a different grant date for accounting purposes than it does for tax or securities law purposes.
 Here is a quick summary of the key principles.

-Tax: An award can be considered granted once the corporate action necessary to affect the grant has been completed.
+Tax: An award can be considered granted once the corporate action necessary to effect the grant has been completed.
 Where an agreement specifies a later effective date, the effective date would likely be considered the grant date.

 Section 16: In most cases, the date of grant is the date on which the rights and obligations of the issuer and the insider become fixed.
 But for awards in which vesting is contingent on any performance condition other than a stock price target, the award is not considered granted until the performance condition is achieved.
 See “Form 4 Reporting for Performance Awards.”